7AtAri/Document_LLM_on_AWS/README.md

 - set up an S3 bucket for the project and upload the model to it
 - in the IAM the ecsTaskExecutionRole needs to be selected and an AmazonS3ReadOnlyAccess permission attatched to it (this is needed for the container to read from the S3 buckets)
+- github action workflow is set up to automate the process and start the ECS deployment of the container